 Meatballs and orzo cooked in a rich and delicious tomato sauce.
-It’s easy to make and loaded with flavour.
+Super easy to make and loaded with so much flavor.
 This one-pot dinner will blow you away big time.
-It hits all the notes, it’s fun to make, intriguing and it tastes freaking delicious.
+It hits all the notes – it’s fun to make, intriguing and it tastes freaking delicious.

 The preparation needed for this dish is quite simple.
 Instead of boiling the orzo, we cook it directly in the pan in a deep and rich tomato sauce.
 The sauce is made with a base of pureed tomatoes, chicken stock and leftover fat from the meatballs.